 Cabbage beds and lily pads are another common weed found in our waters, growing from the bottom up, spreading out along the surface.

-In these types of weeds, a Northland weedless Jaw-Breaker Spoon worked over the top of the weeds, a surface bait, buzzbaits or spinnerbaits will often bring the fish up out from under the weeds to get at your bait.
+In these types of weeds, a Northland weedless Jaw-Breaker Spoon worked over the top of the weeds, a surface bait, buzzbaits, or spinnerbaits will often bring the fish up out from under the weeds to get at your bait.

-Try casting your buzzbait, spinnerbait or weedless spoon into the open pockets in the weeds or areas where the weeds lie just below the surface and then by holding your rod high, cranking hard on your reel, you’ll be able to keep the bait running along the surface just above and through the weeds.
+Try casting your buzzbait, spinnerbait, or weedless spoon into the open pockets in the weeds or areas where the weeds lie just below the surface, and then by holding your rod high, cranking hard on your reel, you’ll be able to keep the bait running along the surface just above and through the weeds.

-With the weedless top-water bait, you’ll want to cast it right into the weeds, let it set a second or two and the slowly work it back across the top of the pads and floating vegetation.
+With the weedless top-water bait, you’ll want to cast it right into the weeds, let it set a second or two, and slowly work it back across the top of the pads and floating vegetation.
 It’s a good idea to pause your bait from time to time, as this gives the fish a chance to zero in on the bait.

 Bass know when the bait splashes down and follow it across the weeds, coming up through the weeds to nail your bait.

 Once the water boils around your bait, you’ll need to set the hook hard, as you need to force the fish up to the surface and out of the weeds, skipping it along the top of the weeds to keep it from being hung up.

 With Northland Reed Runner spinnerbaits or their Buzzard buzz baits, the key is to get your bait up on the surface, working in open water and then skipping over and across the weeds.
 When using spinnerbaits, when coming into an open pocket, it’s a good idea to let your bait drop, to helicopter down into the opening.